Numerical Accuracy

 2. Open MIDAS and load the CSV

-3. Open a Linear Regression tab and set the response variable y and explanatory variables x based on the column names in the CSV
+• Linear Regression: Open a Linear Regression tab, set the response variable y and explanatory variables x, then compare coefficients and R-squared

 How to read the results